dbohdan/csv2html/README.md

 Follow the instructions to build a static Linux binary of csv2html from the source code on recent Debian and Ubuntu.

 1\.
 Install [Rustup](https://rustup.rs/).
-    Through Rustup add the stable musl libc target for your CPU.
+    Through Rustup, add the stable musl libc target for your CPU.

 ```sh
 rustup target add x86_64-unknown-linux-musl